 The 1350 Site is located at 1350 feet above mean sea level (AMSL), up-slope from the main portal and concentrator facility (Figure 2.1).
 The site contains approximately 40,000 - 60,000 cubic yards of material derived from advancement of the 1350 portal, which began in 1978 and continued intermittently through 1985.
 Waters collected near the adit opening are redirected back into the mine water collection system.
 Flow from the site is low, generally less than 10 gpm, and the drainage remains near-neutral.
 Other characteristics of the drainage (Figures 2.9 to 2.19) include a sulfate load, generally low metal concentrations, and localized iron staining.
 The results of grid sampling in 2003 (KGCMC, 2004) demonstrate that although some of the rock is potentially acid generating, the majority of the material remains near-neutral.
+2008 grid sample ABA analyses are pending.
 Small areas containing rock with the greatest pyrite content have produced acidic oxidation products, but they are limited in extent and do not have a significant effect on the pile drainage.
 Monitoring in Greens Creek, below the confluence with the 1350 drainage, indicates small but detectable influence from this site.

 Steep slopes preclude constructing an oxygen-limiting soil cover on the site in its current configuration.
 Consequently, hauling the rock back into the mine via the 920 portal is the planned reclamation strategy for this site.
-KGCMC will continue to monitor the site and will select an appropriate removal alternative that best suits the site's weathering performance and underground accessibility.
+HGCMC will continue to monitor the site and will select an appropriate removal alternative that best suits the site's weathering performance and underground accessibility.
+Future removal activity at the 1350 prior to closure will be based on availability of backfill space underground for disposal, site accessibility, and contractor/equipment availability.

-Approximately 7000 tons of material was removed in 2005 from the 1350.
-A portion of that material was returned to the underground as backfill while the remainder was placed into Site 23.
-The material placed in Site 23 was weakly oxidized and had low-pyrite and abundant carbonate.
+To date approximately 10,900 cubic yards (cy) have been removed from the 1350.
+In 2005 4,120 cy of material was removed, and a portion of that material was returned to the underground as backfill while the remainder was placed into Site 23.
+The material placed in Site 23 was weakly oxidized and contained low pyrite and abundant carbonate.
 Inclement weather and lack of backfill capacity underground prevented haulage of additional waste rock from the 1350 in 2006.
-In September 2007 4,350 tons of material was removed from the 1350 and hauled underground.
-Figure 2.4 shows the 1350 Site in 2007 before and after material removal.
-Future removal activity prior to closure will be based on availability of backfill space underground for disposal, site accessibility, and contractor/equipment availability.
+In September 2007 2,560 cy of material was removed from the 1350 and hauled underground.
+In 2008 approximately 4,220 cy were removed and placed in the new Site 23 interim storage facility.